stabix/stabix/doc/gui_gbinc.rst

 8) Save the overlay in the same folder than the 1st picture loaded (as a screenshot.png) (optional).
 9) Do the measurement of the distance between edges (Vickers faces) or ridges of a unique Vickers indent (see :numref:`vickers_indent`).
 10) Do the measurement of the distance between edges of a unique grain boundary.
-11) The value of the grain boundary inclination is finally given.
+11) The value of the grain boundary inclination is finally given in degrees.

 * Calculation of the thickness of removed material after polishing